Historically there have been two parishes and two parish churches in Pershore. Their stories are integral to the history of Pershore.

 THE ARRIVAL OF THE RAILWAYS

-The arrival of the railways signalled another change for Pershore - the end of its river and road transport but it retained its role as a local market town, primarily for local horticultural and agricultural produce, but these were more difficult times for Pershore.
+The arrival of the railways signalled another change for Pershore.
+It lost much of its river and road transporting business but retained its role as a local market town with markets primarily for local horticultural and agricultural produce.
+These were difficult times for Pershore.
 The new railways passed through many local villages but not through Pershore.
-A proliferation of local stations nearby meant that farmers and market gardeners were able to benefit from expanding industrial towns of the west midlands and beyond.
-In Pershore there was diversification into the manufacture of farm machinery, jam making, and cider making.
-There was little expansion in the town.
+A proliferation of local stations nearby meant that farmers and market gardeners were able to benefit from markets in the expanding industrial towns of the west midlands and beyond.
+In Pershore there was diversification into the manufacture of farm machinery, jam making, and cider making but there was little expansion in the town.

 The Ecclesiastical Commissioners become Lords of the Manor of Binholme